 In pre-Christian times, brehons or judges were responsible for the law and some of these laws dealt specifically with trees.
 The penalty for damaging particular trees was a fine, usually exacted not in money but livestock.
-For example, if you cut down an oak or a hazel tree, you could be fined two and a half cows while the fine for cutting down an elm or birch tree would be one cow!
+For example, if you cut down an oak or a hazel tree, you could be fined two and a half cows while the fine for cutting down an elm or birch tree would be one cow.
 The different penalties reflected the relative importance of each tree.

-An eighth century description of how Ogham is read again shows how the lore of trees had become mingled with writing: ‘Ogham is climbed (read) as a tree is climbed, treading on the root of the tree first with one’s right hand before one and one’s left hand last’.
+An eighth century description of how Ogham is read highlights how the lore of trees had been mingled with writing: ‘Ogham is climbed (i.e. read) as a tree is climbed, treading on the root of the tree first with one’s right hand before one and one’s left hand last’.
 This indicates that Ogham should be read as it is inscribed on upright stones, from the bottom up.

-With the arrival of Christianity, many trees and groves that were sacred in pagan times were taken over and adapted for Christian worship.
-This can often be seen today in the presence of ancient yew trees within church grounds or the combination of the word cill or church with tree names i.e Cill Dara or Kildare.
+With the arrival of Christianity, many sacred pagan trees and groves were taken over and adapted for Christian worship.
+Evidence for this practice exists in unlikely places, like the presence of ancient yew trees within church grounds or the combination of the word cill (church) with tree names (i.e Cill Dara or Kildare).

-Sadly, we have lost much of our natural woodlands along with the lore that was so much part of them.
+Sadly, we have lost much of our natural woodlands along with the lore that went hand in hand with them.
 Some traditions still persist; lone fairy thorns can still be seen dotted around the landscape, especially around ringforts and raths, whilst occasionally one may come across a rag tree or bush.

 Oak – Dair

-The traditional Irish oak is the sessile oak.
-It is the main species to be found in Ireland’s most familiar woodlands.
+The traditional Irish oak is the sessile oak, the main species found in Ireland’s most familiar woodlands.
+Sessile means that the acorns have no stalk; in contrast, those of the pedunculate oak hang from long stalks.
 Sessile oak is found more commonly on poor acid soils, often in hilly regions.
-These woodlands can be found in Killarney, Co.
+The woodlands of Killarney, Co.
 Kerry, the Glen of the Downs, Co.
 Wicklow and Glenveagh, Co.
-Donegal, to name but a few.
-They are important ecologically as habitats for hundreds of invertebrate species along with many species of birds and mammals.
-Sessile means that the acorns have no stalk while those of the pedunculate oak hang from long stalks.
+Donegal, are just a few places where these magnificent trees grow.
+They are important ecologically as habitats for hundreds of insects, along with many birds and mammals.

 Hazel – Coll

 Hazel grows as an understorey in oak and ash woodlands or as pure hazel woods.
 Hazel scrub woodland covers extensive areas of limestone, particularly on the Burren plateaus of north Clare and soils derived from limestone in the Glens of Antrim.
 It is often associated with a rich ground flora of woodland flowers.

 The first seeds shed by the tree are usually non-viable.
 It is best to collect the nuts directly from the tree when they begin to turn brown.
 Use a tool of some sort to pull down the branches e.g. a rake or use a specialised extending claw.
-When they are fully ripe they will fall to the ground (or the tree can be shaken) and the nuts are then collected from the ground.
-But you need to be quick – it is amazing how fast wildlife will clean the woodland floor of all fallen nuts.
+When fully ripe, they will fall to the ground (or the tree can be shaken).
+But you need to be quick – it’s amazing how fast wildlife will clean the woodland floor of fallen nuts.

 Scots Pine – Péine Albanach

-Most of the pines around the countryside now were imported from Scotland and planted over the last 150 years.
-Efforts have been made to reintroduce this once-native species can be grown on marginal land where other species of tree would not survive.
+Most of the pines growing in the countryside now were imported from Scotland and planted over the last 150 years.
+This once-native species can be grown on marginal land where other species of tree would not survive.
 It also matures quicker and produces more versatile wood than broadleaf trees.
 Our native red squirrel prefers the seeds of this tree than any other.

 Willows – Saileach